T-vK/NodeMCU-JSON/README.md

 If the value you are trying to access is an array/object then it will return a table that only contains the keys/indexes of the direct children.
 This is enough to start iteration over it.

+## Use cases
+I mainly developed this libary to be used by HTTP server libraries.
+The idea is that a json request body can be received in chunks and be written into a file.
+This way  you never have to store the json request body in your memory, but jsut on the flash.
+Then this library can read the string from the file one byte at a time and parse it this way.

 ## Examples
 ``` Lua
 local example =  json('example.json') -- Specify which file you want to read the JSON string from